Get insider access

 Compared To Other TVs

 The Sony BRAVIA 7 QLED is a bit of an odd TV.
-It delivers truly impressive picture quality, sitting between the 2023 Sony X93L and the Sony X95L, but Sony has made some strange choices on this model.
+It delivers truly impressive picture quality with Sony's top-tier image processing, sitting between the 2023 Sony X93L and the Sony X95L, but Sony has made some strange choices on this model.
 Its narrow viewing angle and disappointing reflection handling limit its versatility, as it's not suitable for all room setups.
-If you're mainly in a dark room and these things don't matter to you, then it's one of the best TVs you can buy in 2024.
+If you're mainly in a dark room and these things don't matter to you, it's a great choice.
+If you're looking for something that's more affordable, you can get similar picture quality from TVs like the Hisense U8/U8N and the TCL QM8/QM851G QLED, albeit with worse image processing overall.

 See our recommendations for the best TVs for watching movies, the best smart TVs, and the best 65-inch TVs.